+Public Services

-Public services CDBG homeless and non-homeless special needs annual goals were both under the annual anticipated goals, undoubtably affected by the success of the CDBG-CV funding provided for the for the same goals.
-The ESG homeless rapid rehousing annual goal was exceeded by 71% and ESG emergency shelter goal was under the anticipated one-year goal.
-The ESG rapid rehousing goal exceeded the projected annual goal by 71% and the ESG emergency shelter annual goal was under the anticipated goal at 68%, again likely affected by the success of the CDBG-CV funds provided for the same goal.
+The services CDBG annual homeless goal was exceeded by 37% and the five-year goal is at 59%, likely due to the success of the CDBG-CV funding provided for some of the same goals.
+The ESG rapid rehousing goal exceeded the projected annual goal by 29% and the ESG emergency shelter annual goal was only slightly under the anticipated goal at 73%.